ilo-bst/Fault-Tolerant-Control/README.md

 ---

 ## Run the Project
-Step-by-step instructions on how to replicate the results obtained in this project.
-This should be clear enough for someone with basic knowledge of the tools used to follow.

 ### Requirements
 List of prerequisites, dependencies, and environment setup necessary to run the project.
 - Regelum 0.3.2